Become an effective teacher of students in the fifth through eighth grades.

 teachers the skills needed to serve this challenging age group.

 math, science, English, social studies and health.
-Our courses are designed to provide real-world classroom
+Our courses are designed to provide

 Students will demonstrate a sound understanding of technology concepts and operations that not only support classroom curriculum but provide an avenue for continuing professional development.
 Students will learn to apply technology to facilitate a variety of effective assessment and evaluation strategies.
 The class will help students understand the social, ethical, legal and human issues that surround the use of technology in PK-12 schools.
 F,S,SS.

 T&L 341.
 Foundations of Middle Level Education.
 2 Credits.